davenonymous/BonsaiTrees/README.md

 ### Generating Missing Shapes
 Newer versions of Forestry or Pams might add more trees that are invisible when planted in a Bonsai Pot.
 This is because there are two parts required for a tree being compatible:
-- A TreeType definition, this can either be java code or JSON
+- A TreeType definition, this can either be Java code or JSON
-- Some shape descriptions for that tree type, these are all JSON In case of these mods their tree types are dynamically added, so they are simply missing the corresponding shape files.
+- Some shape descriptions for that tree type, these are all JSON In case of these mods their tree types are dynamically added via Java, so they are simply missing the corresponding shape files.
 The server log notifies you about these.

 But it is relatively easy to auto-generate those shape files (and I appreciate pull requests for them so others can benefit of your work) in case the integration is Java based: